NVIDIA/TensorRT-LLM/benchmarks/cpp/README.md

 #### Prepare dataset

-Run a preprocessing script to prepare/generate dataset into a json that gptManagerBenchmark can consume later.
+Run a preprocessing script to prepare/generate dataset into a json that `gptManagerBenchmark` can consume later.
 The processed output json has *input tokens length, input token ids and output tokens length*.

+For `tokenizer`, specifying the path to the local tokenizer that have already been downloaded, or simply the name of the tokenizer from HuggingFace like `meta-llama/Llama-2-7b` will both work.
+The tokenizer will be downloaded automatically for the latter case.

-This tool can be used in 2 different modes of traffic generation.
+This tool can be used in 3 different modes of traffic generation: `dataset`, `token-norm-dist` and `token-unif-dist`.

 ##### 1 – Dataset